Committed to Corporate Governance.

 The Group has adopted a proactive approach in managing risks with the application of appropriate controls.
 Risk assessment is done on a regular basis, in terms of which risks are quantified and prioritised.
 The Audit and Risk Committee evaluates the internal control process and the outcome of the process.
 It provides reasonable assurance to the Board and management that risks are managed effectively to ensure sustainability.

-Management continuously pays attention to the risk management process and the Internal Audit Department is used to strengthen the Company’s internal control and risk management model.
+Management continuously pays attention to the risk management process and the Internal Audit Department is used to strengthen the Company’s internal control and risk management, model.

 The internal audit function is carried out independently and in accordance with a specific audit plan approved by the Audit and Risk Committee.
 The internal auditors report to the Audit and Risk Committee and have direct and unrestricted access to the committee and the chairman of the Board.
 They enjoy the full support and cooperation of both the Board and management of the Group.

-The primary purpose and mission of the internal auditors is to support the Group in identifying operational risks, carrying out an independent assessment of compliance with group policies, risk controls, internal control systems and accounting practices and, where necessary, recommending improvements in respect thereof.
+The primary purpose and mission of the internal auditors are to support the Group in identifying operational risks, carrying out an independent assessment of compliance with group policies, risk controls, internal control systems and accounting practices and, where necessary, recommending improvements in respect thereof.

 The sustainability of the TWK Group remains the main focus of the Board.
 TWK is committed to ensuring and expanding the sustainability of its business which is achieved by reducing risk, improving and expanding existing operations and the utilisation of opportunities.